-Frey is a nationally exhibiting artist and has been featured in many publications including: Art New England, Art of Acadia, Gettysburg Review, Maine Policy Review and the Maine Sunday Telegram.
-The University of Maine Museum of Art mounted an exhibition of his work in 2016.
-Currently, his work is held internationally with prominent private collectors and the corporate collections, including that of writer Harlan Coben, Rep. Chellie Pingree & Donald Sussman, Dick Wolf Films and the University of Maine Museum of Art.
-He will be featured in 2017 exhibitions at Carver Hill Gallery, Courthouse Gallery Fine Art, Edgewater Gallery and Maine Art Gallery.
+Frey is a nationally exhibiting artist, with a long and steady show history in acclaimed galleries.
+The University of Maine Museum of Art mounted a solo exhibition of his work in 2016.
+The monograph, Philip Frey: Here and Now, by Daniel Kany and Carl Little will be released in 2018.
+His work has been featured in several publications, including: Art New England, Art of Acadia, Gettysburg Review, Maine Policy Review, and the Maine Sunday Telegram.
+Currently, Frey’s work is held internationally in prominent private and corporate collections, including that of writer Harlan Coben, Rep. Chellie Pingree & Donald Sussman, Dick Wolf Films and the University of Maine Museum of Art.
+In 2018, Frey will have two solo exhibitions, one at Courthouse Gallery Fine Art (Ellsworth, ME) and the other at Edgewater Gallery (Middlebury, VT).

 BFA (Painting) Cum Laude, Syracuse University, NY, 1990

 Columbus College of Art and Design, Columbus, OH, 1986-1988

 Courthouse Gallery Fine Art, Ellsworth, ME, ’09, ’11, ’13, ’14, ’16, 2018